Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Azure can be used to build a General Data Protection Requlation (GDPR)-compliant infrastructure.
+### Azure can be used to build a General Data Protection Regulation (GDPR)-compliant infrastructure.

 - [x] Yes.
 - [ ] No.